In yoga, the Sea (Ocean, also Lake) often stands for Self by way of metaphoric use of such terms. There is a tradition for it (Cf. e.g. Katz 2015:267)

 Enjoy the flowers with a well-directed aloha of a sort.
 Then what about trees?
 Maclean has published a book with "tree calls" too, in addition to deva messages she put down in writing and got published in the Findhorn Garden Story.
 In the book Call of the Trees, a deva message is:

 We come to your consciousness in the joy of our worlds -

 Dorothy Maclean though "in her heart" that many sorts of spirits, including plant-focused spirits said things to her.
-"As a man thinketh in his heart, so is he"?
 But here comes Yogananda:

 The world will go on — All nature is unreal.
 [Yogananda, Ak 446,448]

-The SRF stand is that their guru's wisdom is flawless.
-It looks like a good joke, perhaps.
-[More] You should not say the world is unreal and expect to be counted among real and true gurus here.
+If it goes on, it is somehow real enough for it.
+But the SRF stand is that their guru's wisdom is flawless.
+It is a good joke and yet a serious thing.
+[More] One had better not not say the world is unreal and expect to be counted among real gurus in this world.

 No Reductionistic Promotion

 Things that seem good in the start, may not work well after a while if "Too much of a good thing is a bad thing".
 There is also: "Too little of a good thing is not as good as can be" either.
 Research into long-range benefits and/or harms of what at first seems good may be missing or inconclusive.
 Until many findings are studied carefully: "Do not believe, make sure (Proverb)".
 As Edmund Burke (1790) writes in another context: "A claim is . . . ill-suited [if] unsupported."
 First get to the facts and study them well.
 Why?
 It is fit for progress and upkeep of soundness.

 It can be hard to relate unless upright sincerity is mature and reciprocal.